Online Multi-modal Root Cause Identification in Microservice Systems: Appendix

-In this subsection, we conduct a comprehensive parameter sensitivity analysis on the Online Boutique and Train Ticket datasets.
-Similarly, we assess the impact of three parameters on the overall objective functions (Eq.~\ref{ocean_overall}): $\lambda_1$, $\lambda_2$, and $\lambda_3$.
-Figures~\ref{fig_parameter_analysis_2} and Figures~\ref{fig_parameter_analysis_3} show the experimental results in terms of Mean Reciprocal Rank (MRR) on the Online Boutique and Train Ticket datasets.
-The x-axis represents $\ln(\lambda_i)$, where $i\in [1, 2, 3]$, and the y-axis indicates the MRR score.
-We consistently observe that \method\ favors a larger value of $\lambda_1$ on these two datasets as the temporal causal structure learning module is crucial in capturing both temporal and causal dependency.
+In this subsection, we present detailed parameter sensitivity analysis conducted on the Product Review, Online Boutique and Train Ticket datasets. we assess the impact of three parameters on the overall objective functions (Eq.~(\ref{ocean_overall})): $\lambda_1$, $\lambda_2$, and $\lambda_3$.
+The experimental results are displayed in Figures~\ref{fig_parameter_analysis_1}, \ref{fig_parameter_analysis_2} and \ref{fig_parameter_analysis_3}, showing the Mean Reciprocal Rank (MRR) on the Product Review dataset.
+On these figures, the x-axis represents $\ln(\lambda_i)$ for $i \in [1, 2, 3]$, and the y-axis shows the MRR score.
+Our analysis reveals that (1) We consistently observe that \method\ favors a larger value of $\lambda_1$ on these two datasets as the temporal causal structure learning module is crucial in capturing both temporal and causal dependency.
+(2) Conversely, $\lambda_2$ and $\lambda_3$ exhibit optimal performance at relatively lower values (\textit{e.g.}, $\ln({\lambda_2})=-0.7$ and $\ln(\lambda_3)=0$) on the Product Review dataset, with performance declining noticeably at higher levels.
+However, further reducing $\lambda_2$ and $\lambda_3$ also leads to diminished performance, which verifies the important role of sparse regularization and the acyclic constraint of the causal graph.
 Different from the parameter analysis on the Product Review dataset, we find that $\lambda_2$ and $\lambda_3$ are not very sensitive on the Online Boutique and Train Ticket datasets.
 We conjecture that this can be attributed to the small size of these two datasets and both sparse regularization and acyclic constraint contribute less to securing high performance on these two datasets than the Product Review dataset.